UBL Format Guide: Understanding the Peppol Invoice XML Structure

 | Invoice | Standard commercial invoice requesting payment | Invoice |

-| Credit Note | Corrects or cancels a previously issued invoice | CreditNote |
+| Credit Note | Corrects or cancels a previously issued invoice.
+Amounts must be positive; the document type (381) indicates the credit. | CreditNote |

 | Self-Billing Invoice | Invoice created by the buyer on behalf of the seller | Invoice (type code 389) |